 Choose three items in the classroom.
 Then, pretend that you are an archaeologist and the time is five hundred years in the future.
 You have just unearthed these three items, but they don’t look like anything that you recognize today.
 Describe the three artifacts in detail, and explain who you think might have used them.
 Tell what you think each artifact might have been used for.

-For more writing resources, such as this set of revising and editing activities with seasonal themes, check out the Writing Process section of my Teachers Pay Teachers store:
+For more writing resources, including sets of prompts, writing process activities, and seasonal activities, check out the Writing Process section of my Teachers Pay Teachers store.